153rd Illinois Infantry Regiment

 The 153rd Regiment Illinois Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 153rd Illinois Infantry was organized at Chicago, Illinois, and mustered into Federal service on February 27, 1865, for a one-year enlistment.

-The 153rd served in garrisoned the line of the Nashville and Chattanooga Railroad and later Memphis, Tennessee.
+The Regiment was assigned to guard duty on the Nashville & Chattanooga Railroad until July 1865, when they moved to Memphis, Tennessee for duty until September.

 The regiment mustered out September 15, 1865.

 Total strength and casualties

 The regiment suffered 37 enlisted men who died of disease for a total of 37 fatalities.